 Finishing the “unfinished” signs…

-Next, we custom-shaped the recycled panels.
-We hand-painted them to appear worn and weathered.
-The signs’ unconventional shape and exposed nail heads rounded out the finished “unfinished” products.
-They loved the results.
+First, we custom-shaped the recycled panels.
+Of course, we hand-painted them to appear worn and weathered.
+Finally, we distressed the finish and exposed the nail heads, adding to the “unfinished” theme.

-Below are photos of the production process for the Greenbriar hand-painted signs.
-First, we selected the recycled fence picket.
-Then, we painted weathered and distressed graphic elements.
-Click on each photo for enlargement.
+Below: photos of the production process: First, we selected the recycled fence pickets.
+Then, we created a surface for the photo image.
+Next, we enlarged the Greenbriar photo.
+Finally, we “rough-painted” weathered and distressed graphic elements.
+(Click on each photo for enlargement.)

 See more Paxton Signs’ handiwork on Pinterest at, https://www.pinterest.com/boliver0474/boards/.